inerlogic/retro-code/80386/Pocket386/Turbo-Pascal-7/Prime386/TECHNICAL.md

 ## Status

-**Stage 1 of 2, complete and confirmed.** `PRIME386.PAS` contains the bignum/Lucas-Lehmer engine and a test harness running the known exponent set.
-Compiles and runs clean on the physical Pocket 386 -- all five test cases pass, verified against a full diagnostic trace.
+**Stage 1 (CPU test), complete and confirmed.** The CPU Check menu option runs the known exponent set, compiles and runs clean on the physical Pocket 386, all five test cases pass, verified against a full diagnostic trace.

-No XMS module, menu, elapsed-time display, or exit-summary logging yet,those are next.
+**Stage 2 (menu, Prime Check, XMS Scanner), core testing complete and confirmed.** The menu and all three modes exist in `PRIME386.PAS`.
+XMS Scanner and Prime Check are both confirmed working on real hardware, zero faults on XMS Scanner's full-block run, zero mismatches across 100+ Prime Check sweeps.
+No elapsed-time display or exit-summary logging yet.

 ## Next steps

-- Add the XMS extended-memory scanner module.
 - Add the tick/date-based elapsed-time display for burn-in runs.
-- Add the two-mode menu with stop/switch, and exit-summary logging (final results only, no periodic writes, out of respect for the CF card).
+- Add exit-summary logging (final results only, no periodic writes, out of respect for the CF card).
-- v2: march-algorithm memory patterns, for coupling-fault coverage.
+- v2: walking-bit and address-in-address XMS patterns, plus a proper march algorithm, for coupling-fault coverage.

 ## Version history